Preparation in the days before a medicine journey or retreat

 Do I want approval or do I want freedom?

-Preparing to take the medicine:
+Preparing to take the medicine

-It’s good to have a simple practice to help us anchor into the present moment and release anxiety and the need to control, as we take the medicine.
-Recalling the intention setting you did, remind yourself of whatever was most salient and vibrant for you, then release it with complete trust that what comes next is precisely the next step on your journey towards embodying your deepest values.
-Having a practice to use as the medicine comes on is good to help prevent thoughts trying to control the experience.
-Consider:
+Recalling the intention setting you did prior to the day of the journey, remind yourself of whatever was most salient and vibrant for you, then release it with complete trust that what comes next is precisely the next step on your journey towards embodying your deepest values.

 Breath practice - return attention to the breath when it wanders, feeling it at the nose or the abdomen, counting breaths 1-5 if needed to maintain attention